timi95/timi95/README.md

 - 📘 Check out my debut novel 'Pious Body' on [Amazon](https://amzn.eu/d/bqj4OJk)

-- 🔭 I’m currently working on a microservices project recipe for later (secret, nefarious) purposes
+- 🔭 I’m currently working on:
+  +  A microservices project recipe for later (secret, nefarious) purposes
+  +  The sequel to Pious Body (early drafting stage)

+- 💬 Ask me about: **Updaug**

 <!--
 **timi95/timi95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.